Trivia about driving on the left

 “The control is located on the left side, the logical place, for the following reasons: Travelling along the right side of the road the steering wheel on the right side of the car made it necessary to get out on the street side and walk around the car.
 This is awkward and especially inconvenient if there is a lady to be considered.
 The control on the left allows you to step out of the car on to the curbing without having had to turn the car around.
 In the matter of steering with the control on the right, the driver is farthest away from the vehicle he is passing, going in opposite direction; with it on the left side he is able to see even the wheels of the other car and easily avoids danger.”

 - Nowadays, the driver always sits on the side of the car that is nearest to the centre line.
 However, there are a few exceptions, among other things certain kinds of specialised service vehicles.
 For example, street-sweeping vehicles may have the reverse driving position to place the driver next to the gutter.
+In some cases they may even have controls in both seats.
 Italian-built trolley buses were right-hand-drive for many years in order to observe the passenger doors better.

 - Some countries restrict imports of vehicles that have their controls arranged differently from the norm for the country, but foreign tourists are usually allowed to drive their odd vehicles while they visit.
 Non-standard vehicles may be required to have a sign on the back announcing this, which typically reads, “Right-hand-drive” or “Left-hand-drive” or just “RHD” or “LHD”.
 Cambodia (which drives on the right) banned all right-hand-drive vehicles in January 2001 in order to control imports of stolen and smuggled vehicles from Thailand.
 It required all car owners to have their vehicles modified so that the steering wheel is on the left or risk confiscation.
 About 80% of the officially registered vehicles in the country had to be modified in order to comply.